-I know it can be frustrating for teachers, and parents when kids struggle with cutting.
+It can be frustrating for teachers, and parents when kids struggle with cutting.
 However, although learning to cut is a foundational fine motor skill in preschool and primary grades, it is not as important in later years.
-Most adults do not need to do much beyond cutting straight lines, unless they have a hobby.
+Most adults do not need to do much beyond cutting straight lines unless they have a hobby.
 So let’s figure out some workarounds to help the student be successful without getting too stressed about it.
 Also, most kids find a way that works for them, even if they need a friend to hold the paper while they cut.

 First, in this podcast episode, I go over some strategies for beginning cutters, whether the child has a weakness/disability with a hand/arm or not.
 Then I go over strategies and adaptations for holding and rotating paper when cutting with one hand.
 Finally, I also talk a little bit about adaptive scissors.
 If you prefer to read, rather than listen, then scroll down for the transcript of today’s episode.

 Bonus: May is Teacher Appreciation Month so I am doing a give-a-way!!
 Listen to the full episode to play and enter.
-Deadline to enter: May 10, 2022.
-Send the code word that I share in the episode to my email listed below.
+The deadline to enter was May 10, 2022.
+So the give-a-way is over.
+Congrats to the winner: Brenda M from Oklahoma!

-Important Note about my FACEBOOK account: I got hacked by scammers so I no longer have control of my Facebook Group “Help for Special Educators,” Lisa Goodell Equip Page, or my personal page.
+Important Note about my FACEBOOK account: I got hacked by scammers and no longer have control of my Facebook Group “Help for Special Educators,” Lisa Goodell Equip Page, or my personal page.
 Please leave the group, and unfollow/unfriend the page.
-I am still on Instagram.
+(I have started a new Facebook just for my art/stamping.).

 Show Notes for Episode #32